 Responsible Research and Innovation is a key cross-cutting instrument to reach these goals, an investment for our future.
-In practice, it is implemented as a package that includes multi-actor and public engagement in research and innovation, thanks to open access to scientific results, formal for a sustainable growth.
+In practice, it is implemented as a package that includes multi-actor and public engagement in research and inovation, thanks to open access to scientific results, formal and informal science education and the take up of gender and ethics in the research and innovation content and process.